HarbourHeading/home-media-server/README.md

 ## Debugging
 ### Unable to add root folder - Folder '/tv/' is not writable by user 'abc'
 Permission errors related to [GitHub issue](https://github.com/linuxserver/docker-radarr/issues/30).
-Can appear on sonarr or radarr when adding `root folder`.
+Can appear on sonarr, radarr or lidarr when adding `root folder`.
 Happens because the mounted file is owned by `root:root` (check with `docker exec -it <container> bash -c "ls -lah"`) instead of `abc:users`.
 To fix it, run associated
 ````bash